rstudio/shiny-server/README.md

 See [the Administrator's Guide to Shiny Server](https://rstudio.github.io/shiny-server/latest/) for more complete documentation regarding the setup and management of Shiny Server.

 Please direct questions to the [shiny-discuss](https://groups.google.com/group/shiny-discuss) mailing list.
-If you're interested in Professional Support, please look at our commercial Shiny Server Professional product.
+If you're interested in Professional Support, please look at our commercial [Shiny Server Pro](https://www.rstudio.com/products/shiny-server-pro/) product.